agama-project/agama-project.github.io/docs/user/unattended/scripts.md

 This section describes how to specify a script and goes through some use-cases.

 :::note
-You can compare Agama scripts to the AutoYaST ones in the [Scripts section](../autoyast.md#scripts) of the backward compatibility documentation.
+You can compare Agama scripts to the AutoYaST ones in the [scripts section](../autoyast/reference.md#scripts) of the backward compatibility documentation.
 :::